ragnor-rs/sklad/README.md

-# sklad
+# Sklad
-Sklad - a file storage library with encryption and streaming support
+A file storage library with encryption and streaming support